PhilipAB/vsc-mock-backend/README.md

 Added model for assignments with visible_from and visible_till dates.

+### Commit 42 - C42

+Implemented type guard for assignments with visible_from and visible_till dates.

 ## Known Issues

 A set of all known issues in this project.